Home » PowerShell » Export Ad User to CSV in PowerShell

 Get Active Directory Users from OU

-Using the Export-CSV in PowerShell, it exports users from active directory OU to CSV file.
+Using the Export-CSV in PowerShell, it exports users from the active directory OU to the CSV file.

 Export Enabled Ad Users to CSV